-It is a highly complex activity and requires specific tools.
-Most of the information is collected by SCADA Systems (one or more) and addressed to a Control Room, where the different parts of the power plant/unit are monitored or controlled by operators.
-Some actions launched are executed in automated mode.
+Generation control is a highly complex activity and requires specific tools.
+Most of the information is collected by the SCADA Systems (one or more) and is addressed to a Control Room, where the different parts of the power plant/unit are monitored and controlled by operators.
+Some generation control actions are executed in an automated mode.

 This control philosophy is extended to most large power plants from Nuclear Plants to Coal, Gas or hydro units.
 It is not a simple application.
-To control a unit or a power plant requires a group of applications that in a coordinated mode facilitate to operators the plant control, from the high voltage park to any kind of fuel supply.
+To control a unit or a power plant, a group of applications are run in a coordinated mode and these allow operators to control a variety of assets, from the high voltage park to any kind of fuel based plants.
+Those applications facilitate the control of many generating units, which are controlled from a centre located outside of the plant itself, reducing the operating costs considerably.